vlavrynovych/msr/docs/guides/custom-logging.md

 }

 // Use the file logger
-const executor = new MigrationScriptExecutor(handler, {
+const executor = new MigrationScriptExecutor(handler, config, {
   logger: new FileLogger('/var/log/migrations.log')
 });
 await executor.migrate();